Choosing Dressage Tack for Your Horse

 Balancing Aesthetics with Functionality

-Tack combining style and functionality enhances the overall presentation while ensuring comfort and performance.
+Tack combines style and functionality to enhance the overall presentation, ensuring comfort and performance.

 - Pros:

-- Well-designed tack adds to the overall impression in the dressage arena.
+- A well-designed tack adds to the overall impression of the dressage arena.

 - Functional tack allows for effective communication between rider and horse.